rakuten-ads/Rakuten-Reward-Native-iOS/doc/Objective-C/APIReference/README.md

 | SDKErrorObjcSessionNotInitialized | SDK is not initialized
 | SDKErrorObjcFeatureDisabledByUser | SDK function is not active by user
 | SDKErrorObjcSDKStatusNotOnline | SDK status is not online
+| SDKErrorObjcSDKStatusUserNotConsent | SDK status - user has not consent to RewardSDK's terms and condition
 <br>

 ## Get current user action status